password123456/setup-selenium-with-chrome-driver-on-windows_linux/README.md

 Google Chrome 110.0.5481.77
 ```

-## Check the Chrome driver and download it
+## Step 5: Check the Chrome driver and download it
 - You need to download it with the same version as the installed chrome
 - download: https://sites.google.com/chromium.org/driver/
 - find driver and get it